Scout24 (ETR:G24) Given a €56.00 Price Target at Warburg Research

-Warburg Research set a €56.00 ($65.12) price objective on Scout24 (ETR:G24) in a report published on Tuesday morning, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Scout24 (ETR:G24) received a €56.00 ($65.12) price target from Warburg Research in a report issued on Monday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+Warburg Research’s target price would suggest a potential downside of 6.20% from the company’s previous close.

-G24 has been the topic of several other research reports.
-HSBC set a €64.00 ($74.42) target price on shares of Scout24 and gave the company a buy rating in a report on Friday, November 29th.
-Barclays set a €55.40 ($64.42) price target on shares of Scout24 and gave the stock a neutral rating in a research note on Monday, December 16th.
-Kepler Capital Markets set a €61.50 ($71.51) price target on shares of Scout24 and gave the company a buy rating in a research report on Thursday, December 19th.
-UBS Group set a €66.00 ($76.74) price objective on Scout24 and gave the company a buy rating in a research note on Wednesday, December 18th.
-Finally, JPMorgan Chase & Co. set a €66.00 ($76.74) price objective on Scout24 and gave the stock a buy rating in a report on Wednesday, December 11th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and seven have given a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and an average price target of €56.98 ($66.26).
+G24 has been the topic of a number of other research reports.
+Goldman Sachs Group set a €62.90 ($73.14) target price on Scout24 and gave the company a “buy” rating in a research report on Wednesday, December 18th.
+Kepler Capital Markets set a €61.50 ($71.51) target price on Scout24 and gave the company a “buy” rating in a research report on Wednesday, December 25th.
+Deutsche Bank set a €64.00 ($74.42) target price on Scout24 and gave the company a “buy” rating in a research report on Friday, November 29th.
+Royal Bank of Canada set a €49.00 ($56.98) target price on Scout24 and gave the company a “neutral” rating in a research report on Wednesday, November 27th.
+Finally, HSBC set a €64.00 ($74.42) target price on Scout24 and gave the company a “buy” rating in a research report on Friday, November 29th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and seven have assigned a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of €56.98 ($66.26).

 Scout24 AG operates digital marketplaces specializing in the real estate and automotive sectors in Germany and other European countries.
 The company operates through ImmobilienScout24, AutoScout24, and Scout24 Consumer Services segments.
 The ImmobilienScout24 segment operates real estate classifieds portal for commercial and private customers for the sale and rental of real estate properties, as well as offers support services, such as customer acquisition and care for business real estate professionals.